 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 The course is mostly distance-based, with normally around 12 days per year on campus.
 This approach is highly popular for employers and employees, and is supported by a range of clinical experts alongside the UWE academic team.
 It's designed to give you the knowledge and skills needed to practice in a safe and competent manner, and the education and research base to evaluate and inform current and future practice.

 There are opportunities for professional collaboration and shared learning in practical settings.

 For more details see our full glossary of learning and teaching terms.

-You will continue working in your existing role, but attend campus for normally 12 workshop days across the duration of the course.
+You will continue working in your existing role, but attend campus for normally 12 workshop days per year.
 During this time, you will undertake empirical research.